-While this looks like inline marks to you and your dog there is a difference with this set up had it been done on land.
-There is little to no scent that is held on the surface of the water and no drag back scent to confuse the dog.
+Keep in mind that water will hold scent on its surface so don't set up a situation where the line to the marks are tight to each other.
+It's better to run two marks that are wide than three marks that are tight.
 Remember to maintain all your mechanics, getting to the line, steady at the line and proper delivery to hand.
 Do not let your mechanics vary regardless of the drill.
 While you may never require your dog in a test to make a water retrieve in excess of 100 yards it will not hurt to train at longer distances